There are many reasons you might experience curiosity about the inner (and outer) workings of the parts of a pen. It could be that…

-If you’ve read this far, you might want to work here…or come down the Rabbit Hole with us by watching this video: “How a Retractable Ballpoint Pen Works.”
-(Thanks “Engineer Guy” Bill Hammack!)
+If you’ve read this far, you might want to work here…or come down the rabbit hole with us by watching this video: “How a Retractable Ballpoint Pen Works.”
+(Thanks ‘Engineer Guy’ Bill Hammack!)
 Then come back and pick one of our top-selling promotional pens to put your name on.
-Here’s our favorite:
+Here’s our favourite:

-Check out all the other highly clickable, highly customizable offerings within our Best-Selling Alpha Pen Family.
+Check out all the other highly clickable, highly customisable offerings within our Best-Selling Alpha Pen Family.

-Think of the ink as the deodorant—pee-yew!
+Think of the ink as the deodorant.
 The steel (or equivalent) pen tip is the deodorant’s plastic rolling ball.
-And the paper is your arm pit—did we say pee-yew?!
-And just like the top of the roller ball on your deodorant may dry out between uses, the pen’s tip may dry out, too—but the ink inside stays wet.
-Once the tip touches paper it gets freshly coated with ink and then…let the writing (and deodorizing) commence.
+And the paper is your arm pit.
+And just as the top of the roller ball on your deodorant may dry out between uses, the pen’s tip may dry out, too — but the ink inside stays wet.
+Once the tip touches paper it gets freshly coated with ink and then…let the writing (and deodorising) commence!

 The stick pen has the same ball-and-socket (AKA roll-on deodorant) functionality at the tip, but the cartridge is not retractable.
-The stick pen tip requires no extending or retracting—just a cap.
-Folks who love the stick pen?
-Those partial to cap-chewing, straight-forward engineering, and the notable absence of clicking.
+The stick pen tip requires no extending or retracting — just a cap.
+People who love the stick pen?
+Those partial to cap-chewing, straightforward engineering and the notable absence of clicking.
 If this is your target audience, check these out:

 Rather than a ball-and-socket system to control ink flow like the ballpoint pen, the fountain pen uses a series of internal channels and air pockets that control the flow of ink from the cartridge to the paper.
-Think of the fountain pen like a water system where the ink reservoir leads to various rivers, streams and creeks ending in ink on paper.
+Think of the fountain pen like a water system where the ink reservoir leads to various rivers and streams ending in ink on paper.
 The regulation of ink flow is key.
-Managing a controlled ink leak is the fountain pen’s raison d’etre.
+Managing a controlled ink leak is the fountain pen’s raison d’être.

 And for a deep dive into all things fountain pen, ExplainThatStuff does not disappoint.

-Given the above smorgasbord of parts of a pen and related tidbits we just tossed your way, you may feel a bit tickled, intrigued, baffled, or vexed.
-We hope not the latter but we understand.
+Given the above smorgasbord of pen components and related tidbits we just tossed your way, you may feel a bit tickled, intrigued, baffled or vexed.
+We hope not the latter, but we understand.
 We commend you for getting this far and encourage you to give yourself a pat on the back.

-Also, we’d love to get your name on one of our promotional pens so you can see for yourself how efficiently our pens please your recipients and advance your brand.
+Also, we’d love to get your name on one of our promotional pens so you can see for yourself how effective our pens are at pleasing your recipients and advancing your brand.